delwar2016/order-app/README.md

 There are two project one is client and other is server.

-Server side project is done based on microservices of Moleculer we will ge detail about here https://moleculer.services/
+Server side project is done based on microservices of Moleculer.

+we will ge detail about it from here: https://moleculer.services/

+I have used node version: v10.15.0

 ### pre-requisite
 - mongodb